cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpdeletesystem.md

 Before running `gpdeletesystem`:

 - Move any backup files out of the coordinator and segment data directories.
-- Make sure that Greenplum Database is running.
+- Make sure that Cloudberry Database is running.
 - If you are currently in a segment data directory, change directory to another location.
 The utility fails with an error when run from within a segment data directory.

-This utility will not uninstall the Greenplum Database software.
+This utility will not uninstall the Cloudberry Database software.

 ## Options